ePages-de/site-wordpress/readme.txt

 Installing the WordPress plugin

+When you are using a WordPress version higher than 5.02 make sure you switched to the classic editor.
+Using the Gutenberg Block editor you currently cannot add shop components to pages.
+Learn about the editor switch on this page https://gutenberghub.com/how-to-switch-between-wordpress-classic-editor-and-gutenberg/.

 1. In the administration area of your WordPress website, select *Plugins* and then *Add new*.
 2. Enter 'ePages e-commerce' into the search field in the upper right corner.
 3. Select *Install now* for the ePages Online Shop plugin.